 - An academic or other professional writing sample, and

-- A 500 word personal statement describing the student's background, goals, and reasons for pursuing the Ph.D. degree at UNH.
+- A personal statement of no more than 1,500 words describing the student's background, goals, and reasons for pursuing the Ph.D. degree at UNH.

 General Degree Requirements